-Assessment of psychological factors and knowledge is mainly based on the following questions.
-Also, one should know the supporter, who can provide emotional and social support, either family or friends or others.
+Assessment of psychological factors and knowledge is mainly based on questions.
+Also, one should know the supporter, who can provide emotional and social support, either family, friends or others.

-It is very important to discuss the meaning of negative result and the following points should be emphasized.
-After exposure to HIV infection, there is a window period of 3 to 6 months.
+It is very important to discuss the meaning of negative results, and the following points should be emphasized.
+After exposure to HIV infection, there is a window period of three to six months.
 During the window period, a negative result cannot be considered reliable.
 A negative result carries the greatest certainty if at least six months have elapsed since the last possible exposure.
 Further exposure to HIV infection can only be prevented by avoiding high-risk sexual behavior.
-Other information will be shared on control and avoidance of HIV infection, including the development of positive health behavior.
+Other information will be shared on the control and avoidance of HIV infection, including developing positive health behavior.

-The fundamental premise of modern psychiatry is the emotional life and behaviors which have biological underpinnings that are shaped within a broader social context.
+The fundamental premise of modern psychiatry is the emotional life and behaviors with biological underpinnings shaped within a broader social context.
 Perhaps, that interplay is nowhere more evident than in the psychobiology of HIV infection.
-The psychiatrist involved in the care of HIV infected patients is asked not only to address the patient’s premorbid psychiatric disorder, but also the new onset emotional distress, which may complicate a patient’s response to infection, disease and treatment.
+The psychiatrist involved in the care of HIV-infected patients is asked to address the patient’s premorbid psychiatric disorder and the new onset of emotional distress, which may complicate a patient’s response to infection, disease, and treatment.

-Liaison with medical caregivers is to help and provide education regarding psychiatric aspects in the diagnosis and treatment of patients with HIV.
-There are multiple complications that can arise from HIV infection.
-Recognizing how it could be the symptoms of potential neuropsychiatric problem is vital.
+Liaison with medical caregivers is to help and provide education regarding psychiatric aspects in diagnosing and treating patients with HIV.
+Multiple complications can arise from HIV infection.
+Recognizing how it could be the symptoms of the potential neuropsychiatric problem is vital.

-Some of the psychological issues in the terminal care of patients living with HIV can include reactions to pain, suffering and attempts to minimize this by honoring the patient's wishes and directives and finally attending to those left behind.
+Some of the psychological issues in the terminal care of patients living with HIV can include reactions to pain and suffering and attempts to minimize this by honoring the patient's wishes and directives and finally attending to those left behind.

-In adults and children with HIV infection, changes in mental status or the emergence of new psychiatric or cognitive disorders either acute ones or subtle require clinicians to rule out treatable and reversible causes.
+In adults and children with HIV infection, changes in mental status or the emergence of new psychiatric or cognitive disorders, acute or subtle, require clinicians to rule out treatable and reversible causes.